 #6 Christ does not put his bride in “the doghouse”.

-Even if you don’t actually use that term, I’m sure at one time or another you have stiffened your quills, given the silent treatment, or put out “talk to the hand” vibes.
+Even if you don’t actually use that term, I’m sure at one time or another you have stiffened your quills, given him the silent treatment, or put out “talk to the hand” vibes.
 Why?
 Because you’re mad.
 Because your husband did something unbelievable and before you are ready to extend forgiveness you want the satisfaction of making him suffer a little while without your love.
 We would never verbalize this, of course, because it sounds ridiculous, but we do it.

 It is so easy to feel justified, making our spouse “earn” our love back to make up for all the hurt they’ve caused us.
 That’s what Jesus did, right?
 Oh… nope.